A land manager perspective on nature finance - All that glitters…….

 For our latest insight article to publicise our Nature Finance survey, Susan…

-Are you involved in restoring land, water and nature in the UK?
+Are you involved in managing land, water and nature in the UK?

 Are you working to attract new forms of revenue and private finance?